NaorNC/nc-scoreboard/README.md

 # nc-scoreboard

 Briefly about the scoreboard.
-- The scoreboard was ready 9 months ago (it was in WildStar - which I own), and now it's time to officially release it.
+- The scoreboard was ready 9 months ago (it was in WildStar - which I own), and now it's time to release it.
 - The scoreboard is ready for use, everything works at %100.
 - If you run into a problem, you are always welcome to contact me at Discord (found on my github profile)